 Case Rejected Because The Version Of The Form I Sent Is No Longer Accepted: You filed an old version of the form USCIS no longer uses.

 Case Was Rejected Because I Did Not Sign My Form: You did not sign your application form.

 Case Rejected For Form Not Signed And Incorrect Form Version: There was a combination of issues.
 You did not sign the application form and you used an old form version.

 Does the Case Status “Case Rejected” Mean the Same Thing as “Case Denied”?

 No, “Case Rejected” and “Case Denied” do not mean the same thing.
 “Case Rejected” means that there was some kind of issue with your application and you need to refile.
 “Case Denied” means that USCIS has reviewed your application and decided that you do not qualify.

 While it can be discouraging to encounter “Case Rejected,” there is still an opportunity to fix your application and reapply!
 USCIS will give you a notice describing the problem with your application.
 By understanding this notice, you can fix the issue and resubmit.

 On the other hand, “Case Denied” means USCIS decided you do not qualify for VAWA status.
 This is more difficult for you to address by yourself.
 If you believe USCIS made a mistake, you should seek legal advice about how to appeal your case or find another pathway to legal status.
-You can speak with an independent attorney for just $24/month through our Ask an Attorney program.

 What Should I Do if My USCIS Case Status Says “Case Rejected” for My VAWA Case?